cristeab/cristeab.github.io/README.md

 # News

+April 20th, 2025
+[Air Quality Dashboard](https://github.com/cristeab/aq_dashboard) Development platform for air quality monitoring.
+Multiple sensors are used to monitor the air quality and other environmental parameters: air quality sensors, noise sensor, temperature/pressure/humidity sensor.
+The sensors can be connected on USB ports of a PC running Debian.

 March 2nd, 2025
 [Air Quality Dashboard](https://github.com/cristeab/aq_dashboard) Web server for presenting the air quality data obtained from a pair of sensors.